asteriation/acnh-eventflow-compiler/README.md

 This project is the counterpart of [acnh-eventflow-decompiler](https://github.com/asteriation/acnh-eventflow-decompiler).

-This project is still a work in progress, and currently compiles all 562/562 of the decompiled flows from v1.11.0, with 561/562 recompiled flows being no larger than the original bfevfl file (558/562 smaller, 3/562 same size) when using `--optimize`.
+This project compiles all 562/562 of the decompiled flows from ACNH v1.11.0, with 558/562 compiled flows being smaller, and 3/562 being the same size when using `--optimize`.

 ## Usage